-" The point to raising heirloom vegetables is not so much an escape into the past, but rather a search for greater diversity in our present diet and a healthy rejection of industrial agriculture. " William Woys Weaver
+" The point to raising heirloom vegetables is not so much an escape into the past, but rather a search for greater diversity in our present diet and a healthy rejection of industrial agriculture. " Dr. William Woys Weaver

 The Roughwood Seed Collection, which now comprises circa 5,000 varieties of heirloom food plants, was begun informally in 1932 by William Woy Weaver's grandfather H. Ralph Weaver (1896-1956).
 During the Great Depression, when food was scarce for many households, he set out to feed his family from a one-acre plot in West Chester, Pennsylvania.
 Since he had been working on the Weaver family genealogy, H. Ralph used his Lancaster County family connections to acquire heirloom seeds that had been grown in the Dutch Country for many generations.
 His passion for rare old-time varieties snowballed so that by the 1940s he managed to create one of the finest kitchen gardens in Southeastern Pennsylvania.
 Among the many frequent visitors to his garden was West Chester folk artist Horace Pippin from whom he acquired many rare peppers.